You can find detailed maps and address of Australian (and other countries) charge stations by clicking this link

 Australia’s energy mix is 74% coal, 15% natural gas and 11% clean energy.
 These figures are not uniform from state to state.
 It is fair to say that using grid energy to power an EV will entail using fossil fuel derived energy (unless a green power plan is in place by the electricity provider).
 Electric vehicles produce zero local emissions which means much cleaner air in our cities and huge savings in health costs (see health issues page).
 Electric vehicles also have the ability to be powered by clean renewable energy virtually eliminating emissions and fuel costs altogether if you have sufficient roof top solar.
 Over time the grid can be made cleaner with greater penetration of renewables such as solar, wind, wave, hydro – burning petrol or diesel will always mean toxic emissions.

 Electric cars are generally more expensive to purchase than their petrol or diesel equivalents.
 This is mainly due to expenses related to efficiencies of scale and the cost of the batteries.
 As scale production of electric vehicles has increased and battery costs reduced the cost of electric cars has come down.
-During 2013 Nissan reduced the price of the Leaf by US $6,500.
-GM has announced a price drop for the Volt of $5,000 for 2014.
-Lithium-ion battery prices have also dropped 40% between 2010 and 2012 with the prospect of further substantial reductions in cost over the next five years.
-These continuing trends will mean the purchase price of EVs will be close to or cheaper than their conventional equivalents within a few short years.
-As far as runnings costs are concerned EVs are about 70% cheaper to run (check out our calculator for yourself) and have greatly reduced servicing costs.
-While production costs reduce with efficiencies of scale and the price of oil continues to rise, these savings will increase further.
+Lithium battery prices have also dropped 80% between 2010 and 2016 with the prospect of further substantial reductions in cost over the next five years.
+These continuing trends will mean the purchase price of EVs will compete with ICE cars from 2017 and beyond.
+As far as running costs are concerned EVs are about 70% cheaper to run (check out our calculator for yourself) and have greatly reduced servicing costs.
+While production costs reduce with greater efficiencies of scale and batteries costs continue their downward spiral expect to see reduced pricing in electric vehicles from 2017 onwards.

 There are a number of compelling benefits to electric cars over conventional petrol/diesel vehicles.
 These include a vast improvement in air quality in our cities.
 Reduction in health costs caused by air pollution.
 Less noise pollution.
 Less CO2 into the atmosphere.
 Less poisonous and cancer causing emissions in our cities.
 Electric cars are also much cheaper to run (see MEC Fuel Savings Calculator) and require minimal servicing.
 The batteries are recyclable and not considered hazardous to the environment.